XCP CAN Data Acquisition

 The dimension support in the block accommodates the different treatment of

-An XCP measurement can have
+row-major matrices.
+An XCP measurement can have a

 ROW_DIR .
 If a matrix

-COLUMN_DIR, the blocks rearranges the
+COLUMN_DIR, the blocks rearrange the measurement

 are contiguous on the ECU to be noncontiguous in MATLAB and Simulink.

 255 has the highest priority.
 The